 - Items 1 and 2 are basically contingent on knowing your own inventory and supply chain.
-Good inventory management software can help with that.
+You can even start with free inventory management software and scale up from there as needed.

 - Item 3 is a web design issue that can be as simple as a popup notice, but it has to be pegged to items that are actually on backorder, with the notice removed as soon as the stock is received.

 - Item 4 is a web development/order processing issue, and it can be a headache if your front and back ends aren't properly integrated and talking to each other well.